Withered Hand: Musical career

 Willson's most recent band consists of, in addition to him, Malcolm Benzie of Edinburgh band eagleowl (guitar & mandolin), Fraser Hughes (bass) and Alun Thomas of The Leg (drums).
 They are also occasionally joined by Pam Berry of 90s US band Black Tambourine and various former members of the Second Hand Marching Band.
 Previous members include Hannah Shepherd (cello) and Neil Pennycook of Meursault (banjo).

-In February 2023 Willson released "Waking Up", a single and music video from his first new album in nine years, How to Love, to be released in April on Reveal Records.
+In February 2023 Willson released "Waking Up", a single and music video from his first new album in nine years, How to Love.
+The album was released in April on Reveal Records, supported by a full-band UK tour.

+In January 2024 it was announced that Willson and Kathryn Williams will release a collaborative album in April on the One Little Independent label.
+The album was recorded and produced by Rod Jones and features contributions from fellow musicians including King Creosote, Kris Drever, Chris Geddes and Louis Abbott.
+The first single, "Shelf", was released with a video made by Marry Waterson.